Odoric of Pordenone: Journey to China

 From India, Odoric sailed in a junk to northern Sumatra, Java, and Borneo where he became the first European to make a recorded visit to the island.
 At this point, his journey becomes somewhat confusing and it is unclear if it is recorded in the correct chronological order.
 After visiting Champa, an ancient coastal kingdom in Vietnam, Odoric says that he travelled to the Nicobar Islands and then on to Ceylon.
-After Ceylon, Odoric writes about the island of "Dondin", identified by some historians as the Andaman Islands by while others believe it to be entirely fictional.
+After Ceylon, Odoric writes about the island of "Dondin", identified by some historians as the Andaman Islands while others believe it to be entirely fictional.

 Next, he travelled to Guangzhou (which he knew as "Chin-Kalan" or "Mahachin").
 From Guangzhou, he travelled overland to the great port of "Zayton" (possibly Quanzhou), where there were two houses of his Order.
 In one of these, he deposited the relics of the Martyrs of Thane.
-A letter from the bishop Andrea da Perugia, dated 1326, confirms their reception.
+A letter from the bishop Andrew of Perugia, dated 1326, confirms their reception.

 From Fuzhou, Odoric struck across the mountains into Zhejiang and visited Hangzhou ("Cansay").
 It was at the time one of the great cities of the world and Odoric — like Marco Polo, Marignolli, and Ibn Battuta— gives details of its splendours.
 He mentions Hangzhou as a "greater city than any other in the world, being 100 miles around, with everywhere within inhabited; often a house has 10 or 12 families.
 The city has twelve gates and at each gate at about eight miles are cities larger than Venice or Padua".
 Passing northward by Nanjing and crossing the Yangzi, Odoric embarked on the Grand Canal and travelled to the imperial city of the Great Khan (probably Yesün Temür Khan) at Khanbaliq (within present-day Beijing).
 He remained there for three years, probably from 1324 to 1327.
 He was attached, no doubt, to one of the churches founded by the Franciscan Archbishop John of Monte Corvino, by this time in extreme old age.
 He also visited Yangzhou where Marco Polo had served as governor for three years.